 If you believe your loved one has experienced nursing home abuse, call our experienced nursing home abuse lawyers in Las Vegas to learn more about your legal options.

 Firm partners Jack Bernstein and Scott Poisson are involved personally in every case our firm manages, so you will not be just another number.
-Since 1983, our attorneys have been fighting hard on behalf of our clients to secure the compensation they need.
+Since 2007, our Las Vegas attorneys have been fighting hard on behalf of our clients to secure the compensation they need.
 Give us the opportunity to do the same for you.

 The consultation is free and there are no fees unless we win.